Is the Index Bubble Michael Burry Warned About Still Looming?

-Don’t grow impatient with convictions, but timing is critical.
+Don’t grow impatient with convictions, but timing is difficult.
 There is no certainty as to whether index fund investing has run its course and created unsustainable bubbles.
-However, the arguments made almost two years ago by someone who amassed great wealth back in 2008, shorting CDOs, is now creeping into more mainstream thinking.
+However, the arguments made almost two years ago by someone who amassed great wealth back in 2008, shorting CDOs, is now being adopted by more mainstream thinking.

 When evaluating small-cap stocks, remember your Channelchek registration allows you access to research and data on 6000 prospects that may fit your portfolio.

 Managing Editor, Channelchek

 Michael Burry Says COVID-19 Cure Worse Than the Disease